object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

     :sorted:

     abstraction
         A mathematical concept with a limited set of defined properties.
 For the purposes of the abstraction, any other properties that an object may have are disregarded.

     attribute
         A value encapsulated in another object, such as a :term:`class`.
 Attributes are accessed using dot syntax, so if `b` is an attribute of `a` then its value is accessed using the syntax `a.b`.

     class
     type
         An abstraction defined by a set of possible values, and a set of operators valid for objects of that type. :keyword:`Class
         <class>` and :class:`type` are essentially synonymous, though
         the two words have different roles in Python code.

     constructor
         The :meth:`~object.__init__` method of a :term:`class`.
 The constructor is passed the new object as its first argument (`self`) and is responsible for setting up the object.
 The constructor modifies `self` in place: constructors never return a value.

     encapsulation
         The bundling up of attributes and methods into an object which can be dealt with as a single unit.

+    infix operator
+        A mathematical operator whose symbol is written between its arguments.
+        Examples include addition, subtraction, division and multiplication.

     instance
        An object of a particular class. `a` is an instance of